markus-barta/nixfleet/+pm/backlog/P5020-tabbed-output-panel.md

    - Tab bar with hostname labels
    - Click to switch tabs
    - X button to close
+   - Tab overflow dropdown (required for mobile)
+   - Command separator when new command starts on existing tab

 2. **Phase 2: State Indicators**
    - Running/completed/error indicators